xygn/Notes/Methods/Carnivore diet.md

 [q3]: https://www.bmj.com/content/360/bmj.k822/rr-13
 [pmasondoc]: https://www.youtube.com/watch?time_continue=1&v=bRzBGHx93hc&feature=emb_title
 [fl]: https://twitter.com/fleroy1974/status/1406667227210862595

-[^reint]: I have not totally lost interest in reintroducing plant foods; and this is something I try every once in a while.
-In the ideal world, I'd love to be able to eat some plant carbohydrates on a predominantly animal-based diet.

 [^moreanti]: Cefalexin, doxycycline and one another antibiotic that I don't remember the name of.
 They work temporarily, anywhere from 2 weeks to 3 months, and then the symptoms return even more severely than before!